 - Tax efficiency.
 ETFs typically do not distribute capital gains, so, your tax liability is not increased by owning ETFs.
 I discuss it below.

-- And, finally, because there are multiple assets within an ETF, they are a popular choice for Some ETF offer only the U.S. stocks, bonds, and commodities, while others include many international investments.
+- And, finally, because there are multiple assets within an ETF, they are a popular choice for Some ETFs offer only U.S. stocks, bonds, and commodities, while others include many international investments.

-The bottom line: people want the liquidity, diversification, and ease of use.
+The bottom line: people want liquidity, diversification, and ease of use.
 So, instead of choosing a mutual fund, they’re coming to the exchanges and buying the ETF.
-With roughly $4 trillion in assets that has come from ETFs, and over 2,000 ETFs currently in presence and still growing, there’s still a lot of opportunity out there.
+With roughly $4 trillion in assets that have come from ETFs, and over 2,000 ETFs currently in the presence and still growing, there’s still a lot of opportunities out there.